 During his time as a POW, his parents received a POW card from him.
 In the card, he asked for vitamins, clothing, and canned food.
 While a POW at Cabanatuan, he became ill and was admitted to the camp hospital on Friday, February 5, 1943, and again on Saturday, April 10, 1943.
 No reason for his admittance or date of discharge was given.

-From Bilibid the POWs were taken to the Port Area of Manila and boarded their ship.
-The ship, the Coral Maru, was also known as the Kohu Maru and left Manila on September 20.
+The exact date is not known, but the names of POWs being sent to Japan were posted in the camp.
+The POWs were transported to Bilibid where they were given physicals.
+Those men considered too ill to be sent to Japan were replaced.
+From Bilibid the POWs were taken to the Port Area of Manila and boarded the Coral Maru, also known as the Kohu Maru, and left Manila on September 20th.
 (The ship previously had been misidentified as the Taga Maru.)
-The ship sailed on September 20, 1943, and stopped at Takao, Formosa, arriving there about September 22.
+The ship sailed on September 20, 1943, and stopped at Takao, Formosa, arriving there about September 22nd.
 While it was there, it came under attack by American planes.
 During the attack, the Japanese covered the hatches trapping the POWs below deck.

 What is known is that the commandant denied Red Cross packages to the POWs and the camp guards were seen wearing the Red Cross shoes meant for the POWs.
 It was noted that in the snow blood was seen where the POWs had stood for roll call since many of the POWs did not have shoes.
 The food from the packages was given to the guards, his family, and friends.
 On one occasion, he had the American POW cooks cook the Red Cross food for him to eat.
 When flour and macaroni were sent to the camp, from the main camp, Nakamura gave the food to the guards to eat.